Thanks for the memory cards: North Koreans return home from China

-ROME Italians vote on Sunday in a referendum on constitutional reform which will decide the political future of Prime Minister Matteo Renzi, who has promised to resign if he loses.

-DANDONG, China Tiny memory cards and fluffy teddy bears are among the most popular items for North Koreans shopping in Dandong, China's gateway city to its impoverished and isolated neighbor.
+DANDONG, China (Reuters) - Tiny memory cards and fluffy teddy bears are among the most popular items for North Koreans shopping in Dandong, China's gateway city to its impoverished and isolated neighbor.

 The teddy bears are often the souvenir of choice for young North Korean women returning home from contract work in Chinese restaurants and factories.
 Their remittances have become an increasing source of revenue for Pyongyang.